huggingface/optimum-habana/README.md

 ### Quick Start

-🤗 Optimum Habana was designed with one goal in mind: **make training and evaluation straightforward for any 🤗 Transformers user while leveraging the complete power of Gaudi processors**.
+🤗 Optimum Habana was designed with one goal in mind: **make training and evaluation straightforward for any 🤗 Transformers and 🤗 Diffusers user while leveraging the complete power of Gaudi processors**.

+#### Transformers Interface

 There are two main classes one needs to know:
 - [GaudiTrainer](https://huggingface.co/docs/optimum/habana/package_reference/trainer): the trainer class that takes care of compiling (lazy or eager mode) and distributing the model to run on HPUs, and of performing traning and evaluation.
 - [GaudiConfig](https://huggingface.co/docs/optimum/habana/package_reference/gaudi_config): the class that enables to configure Habana Mixed Precision and to decide whether optimized operators and optimizers should be used or not.